Sadragos/se-mod-bountyhunter/README.md

 ## Admin Commands
 - <pre>/bh save</pre> Stores all changed the the savefiles
-- <pre>/bh reload</pre> Reloads all savefiles
+- <pre>/bh reload (c/v/p/k)</pre> This wil reload relevant XML files from the Disk.
+This is usefull if you hgave changed them with an external Editor.
+Make sure to use this command quickly after making your changes, as the file is saved everytime your world is saved, which can result in the loss of your changes.
+To reload only a specific File you can use an argument. c= Config, v = Values, p = Participants, k = Killmessages
-- <pre>/bh recalculate</pre> can be used to Recalculate component, ore and blockvalues based on Ingodvalues
+- <pre>/bh recalculate (all/ores/components/blocks)</pre> can be used to Recalculate component, ore and blockvalues based on Ingodvalues
 - <pre>/bh ban (player) (time) (m/h/d) (reason)</pre> Suspends a players ability to claim bounties for the given time.
 If time is 0 an existing ban will be lifted. m = Minutes, h = hours, d = days.